awsdocs/amazon-redshift-management-guide/doc_source/jdbc20-prepared-statement-support.md

 The Amazon Redshift JDBC driver supports prepared statements\.
 You can use prepared statements to improve the performance of parameterized queries that need to be run multiple times during the same connection\.

-A *prepared statement* is a SQL statement that is compiled on the server side but not executed immediately\.
+A *prepared statement* is a SQL statement that is compiled on the server side but not run immediately\.
 The compiled statement is stored on the server as a PreparedStatement object until you close the object or the connection\.
-While that object exists, you can execute the prepared statement as many times as needed using different parameter values, without having to compile the statement again\.
-This reduced overhead enables the set of queries to be executed more quickly\.
+While that object exists, you can run the prepared statement as many times as needed using different parameter values, without having to compile the statement again\.
+This reduced overhead enables the set of queries to be run more quickly\.

 For more information about prepared statements, see "Using Prepared Statements" in [JDBC Basics tutorial from Oracle](https://docs.oracle.com/javase/tutorial/jdbc/basics/prepared.html)\.